 Form Status: Approved

-Overall Rating: Satisfactory
+Overall Rating: Highly Satisfactory

 Decision:

-Portfolio/Project Number: 00095648
+Portfolio/Project Number: 00109316

-Portfolio/Project Title: Bringing down barriers to peace: opening of new crossing
+Portfolio/Project Title: Innovative Solutions for SDG Implementation in Armenia

-Portfolio/Project Date: 2015-12-01 / 2020-12-31
+Portfolio/Project Date: 2018-04-01 / 2021-12-31

-Strategic

-Quality Rating: Exemplary
+Strategic Quality Rating: Exemplary

-1. Did the project pro-actively identified changes to the external environment and incorporated them into the project strategy?

-- S: The project team identified relevant changes in the external environment that may present new opportunities or threats to the project's ability to achieve its objectives, assumptions were tested to determine if the project's strategy was valid.
+- 1. Did the project pro-actively identified changes to the external environment and incorporated them into the project strategy? - 3: The project team identified relevant changes in the external environment that may present new opportunities or threats to the project's ability to achieve its objectives, assumptions were tested to determine if the project's strategy was valid.
 There is some evidence that the project board considered the implications, and documented the changes needed to the project in response. (all must be true) - 2: The project team identified relevant changes in the external environment that may present new opportunities or threats to the project's ability to achieve its objectives.
 There is some evidence that the project board discussed this, but relevant changes did not fully integrate in the project. (both must be true) - 1: The project team considered relevant changes in the external environment since implementation began, but there is no evidence that the project team considered these changes to the project as a result.